0.55% of batteries are recycled in California. Here is a plan to reach 50%

 but also Cadmium, Nickel, Iron, Zinc, Calcium, Magnesium.

-That's why we can volunteer to make the link between our homes and the recycling facilities, throughout the neighborhood.
-We went collecting batteries in our neighborhood and realized that 50% of the houses have very significant amounts of batteries.
-It means that the batteries are accumulated for about 10 years in half the households and then 99% of them finally throw them to the normal trash.
-If we catch the batteries before that moment, by knocking on their doors, we can recycle these 50% by bringing them to local shops.
+That's why we can make the link between our homes and the recycling facilities or shop, throughout the neighborhood.
+We did in our Californian neighborhood and realized that 50% of the houses have very significant amounts of batteries.
+The batteries are accumulated for about 10 years in half the households and 99% are finally throw them to the normal trash.
+If we catch the batteries before that moment, by knocking on doors, we can bring recycling up to a 50% rate.

-If you want to volunteer, send a short email to [adrien dot chopin at gmail.com].
+If you want help to volunteer, send a short email to [adrien dot chopin at gmail.com].